 Upon request the editors of Golden Words will provide their reasoning for including the content in question in the paper.

-If, upon reflection on their editorial policy, the editors decide that the material in question was indeed inappropriate to publish they will consider the following remedies contingent on the severity of the content’s inappropriateness
+If, upon reflection on their editorial policy, the editors decide that the material in question was indeed inappropriate to publish they will consider the following remedies contingent on the severity of the content’s inappropriateness:

-In the case of mildly (in the opinion of the editors and complainant) inappropriate material published in print, a formal apology will be included in the editorial section of the issue immediately following the resolution of the complaint

-In the case of severely (in the opinion of the editors and complainant) inappropriate material published in print, a retraction of the issue from circulation will be undertaken as soon as possible
+A formal apology to the complainant

+A public apology for the content to be included in the following issue

+A retraction of the content to be included in the following issue

-In the case of any inappropriate (in the opinion of the editors and complainant) material included in Golden Words’ online publication, such material will be taken down within 72 hours of a formal resolution being reached
+In extreme cases, a retraction of the issue from circulation within 48 hours of a formal resolution being reached.
+For online content, the retraction will take place within 24 hours.

 A formal complaint will be considered resolved when:

-The complainant(s) agree that the complaint has been adequately addressed.
+The complainant(s) and editors agree to a formal resolution which is then completed by the editors.

 The complainant(s) fail to respond within 5 days of the editors’ last response.